Authorities say Henderson mom confessed to drowning her 2 children

 Police said Trevino made suicide attempts after the slayings.
 Eventually she grabbed some alcoholic beverages and left the home in her Crown Victoria with California license plates.

-The Clark County coroner’s office had not identified the children or determined their official cause and manner of death as of Wednesday morning.
+The Clark County coroner’s office had not identified the children or determined their official cause and manner of death as of Wednesday afternoon.

 Records show that Trevino previously asked for full custody of the children in a filing against their father.
 She cited a history of domestic violence, records show.